mpailab/pylext/README.md

-# PYLEXT: PYthon Language EXTension library
+# PyLExt: PYthon Language EXTension library

 This library allows to add new syntax into Python language.
 It is based on LR(1) algorithm implementation that allows dynamically